mdavidson9/docs.balsamiq.com/content/desktop/intro.md

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/assets1.png)

 You can add images to your project without placing them in your mockups first.
 Click the "Import Asset..." icon to add a file from your computer or the "Download Asset..." icon to add an image from Flickr or the web.
-Or just drag an image on to the canvas from your computer.
+Or just drag an image onto the canvas from your computer.

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/assets2.png)